jordanarpad/alexa-pico/README.md

 This project contains python code for Raspberry Pi Pico W and Alexa hosted Lambda function that realise an Alexa controlled visual timer on Raspberry Pi Pico W.

-This project further uses self hosted Amazon IoT Core and Amazon Dynamo DB and respository contains corresponding policies too.
+Furthermore this project uses self hosted Amazon IoT Core and Amazon DynamoDB and this respository contains their corresponding policies too.

 Pico uses micropython-umqtt.simple to connect to IoT Core that can be installed from REPL with
+'''
 import upip
 upip.install('umqtt.simple')
+'''
 available on latest micropython firmware for Raspberry Pi Pico W from:

 https://www.raspberrypi.com/documentation/microcontrollers/micropython.html

 Code main.py on Pico further assumes importable secrets.py module that contains the following variables:
+'''
 SSID = "your_SSID"
 PASSWORD = "your_wifi_password"
 ENDPOINT = "your_iot_core_endpoint"
 CERT_FILE = "your_der_cert_file"
 KEY_FILE = "your_der_private_key_file"
+'''
 Please note that certificate and private key downloadable from IoT Core are PEM format.
 To convert to DER format use:
+'''
 openssl rsa -in private.pem.key -out private.der -outform DER
 openssl x509 -in certificate.pem.crt -out certificate.der -outform DER
+'''
 Once Pico connects with these credentials to your self hosted IoT Core endpoint, it subscribes to topic "picow" and publish initial 0 value to topic "remain".

 Certificate needs to have iot_certificate_policy.json attached in IoT Core.